 Printer Friendly Version

-Ultrasound is defined as a mechanical vibration above the upper threshold of human hearing (> 20 KHz).
-Ultrasound in the MHz range (1-3 MHz) has been used for the treatment of musculoskeletal disorders, primarily by physical therapists.
-Although the exact mechanism underlying its clinical effects is not known, therapeutic ultrasound has been shown to have a variety of effects at a cellular level including angiogenesis, leukocyte adhesion, growth factor and collagen production, and increases in macrophage responsiveness, fibrinolysis and nitric oxide levels.
-More recently, the therapeutic effects of ultrasound energy in the kilohertz range have been examined.
-It has been proposed that low frequency ultrasound in this range may improve wound healing via the production, vibration and movement of micron-sized bubbles in the coupling medium and tissue.
+Ultrasound (US) delivers mechanical vibration above the upper threshold of human hearing (>20 kHz).
+Ultrasound in the MHz range (1-3 MHz) has been used to treat musculoskeletal disorders, often by physical therapists.
+Although the exact mechanism underlying its clinical effects is not known, therapeutic ultrasound has been shown to have a variety of effects at a cellular level, including angiogenesis, leukocyte adhesion, growth factor, and collagen production, and increases in macrophage responsiveness, fibrinolysis, and nitric oxide levels.
+The therapeutic effects of ultrasound energy in the kilohertz range have also been examined.
+Although the precise effects are not known, low-frequency ultrasound in this range may improve wound healing via the production, vibration, and movement of micron-sized bubbles in the coupling medium and tissue.

 Electrostimulation and Electromagnetic Therapy for the Treatment of Chronic Wounds is addressed in a separate policy.